-Upon receipt of such statement, the building administrator may, in his/her discretion, consult with the teacher and/or other District staff.
-In most cases, it is appropriate to inform and consult with the parents of the student, and the student, involved in the request for long-term removal.
+Upon receipt of such a statement, the building administrator may, with discretion, consult with the teacher and/or other District staff.
+In most cases, it is appropriate to inform and consult with the parents/guardians of the student, and the student, involved in the request for long-term removal.

-Following consideration of the teacher's statement and any other information, the building administrator shall, in his/her discretion, take one of the following steps:
+Following consideration of the teacher's statement and any other information, the building administrator shall, in their discretion, take one of the following steps:

-- a) Place the student in an alternative education program as defined by law; - b) Place the student in another class in the school, or in another appropriate place in the school. - c) Place the student in another instructional setting; or - d) Return the student to, or retain the student in, the class from which he or she was removed or proposed to be removed.
+- a) Place the student in an alternative education program as defined by law; - b) Place the student in another class in the school, or in another appropriate place in the school. - c) Place the student in another instructional setting; or - d) Return the student to, or retain the student in, the class from which the student was removed or proposed to be removed.

-In any event, a student in long-term removal must continue to receive an educational program and services comparable to, though not necessarily identical with, those of the class from which he/she was removed.
-Such program need not be in the precise academic subject of the student's former class.
+In any event, a student in long-term removal must continue to receive an educational program and services comparable to, though not necessarily identical with, those of the class from which removal is pending.
+Such programs need not be in the precise academic subject of the student's former class.

 Long-term removal is an administrative decision not subject to a formal right of appeal.
-However, the parents of the student, and/or the student, shall have the right to meet with the building administrator and/or the teacher(s) who made the request for removal.
+However, the parents/guardians of the student, and/or the student, shall have the right to meet with the building administrator and/or the teacher(s) who made the request for removal.
 Where possible, such meeting shall take place within three (3) school days of the request for a meeting.

-At the meeting, the building administrator shall inform the parents and/or student as fully as possible regarding the basis for the removal, the alternatives considered, and the basis for any decision.
-However, nothing in this Code shall prevent the building administrator from implementing a removal to another class, placement or setting prior to any meeting, and notwithstanding the objection of the parent(s) or student.
+At the meeting, the building administrator shall inform the parents/guardians and/or student as fully as possible regarding the basis for the removal, the alternatives considered, and the basis for any decision.
+However, nothing in this Code shall prevent the building administrator from implementing a removal to another class, placement or setting prior to any meeting, and notwithstanding the objection of the parents/guardians or student.